Joshb888/dd/README.md

 4. Start your bot: `node index.js&`. (**I recommend you to use [pm2](https://pm2.keymetrics.io)**)
 5. Star this repo if you liked!

-### Configuring ScreenShotJS (GER-SQUAD)
+### Configuring - SquadStatsJS PRO

-ScreenShotJS (GER-SQUAD) can be configured via .env file which by default is called .env.example.
+SquadStatsJS PRO can be configured via .js file which by default is called `config.example.js`

-The config file needs to be called .env at the end and a example can be found below:
+The config file needs to be called `config.js` at the end and a example can be found below:

 ```js
 module.exports = {